dreamrunnersband/dreamrunnersband.github.io/content/shop.md

 title: "Merchandise"
 ---

-To purchase, contact us or come to one of our shows!
+To purchase, drop us a a message at [merch@dreamrunners.se](mailto:merch@dreamrunners.se) or come to one of our shows!

 ## Dreamrunners T-shirt --- 250 SEK
 - ✅ In various sizes